Continuum granular flow model with restitution-derived viscoelastic damping: Introduction

 Dry granular flow exhibits rate-dependent behavior due to non-vanishing microscopic length and time scales.
 In this study, we focus on modeling grain-scale collisions and the associated energy dissipation.
 The presence of granular collisions gives rise to two distinct rate-dependent behaviors: (i) micro-inertia effects in dense granular flows subjected to plastic shear, and (ii) the role of restitution in bulk elastic response.
 Micro-inertia arises from grain-scale inertia associated with relative particle motion and velocity fluctuations, which become important when the time scale associated with macroscopic deformation is comparable to microscopic rearrangement times, a condition commonly characterized by the inertial number $I$ \cite{gdr2004dense, da2005rheophysics}.
 In densely flowing granular states, this mechanism modifies the effective resistance to flow and gives rise to rate-dependent apparent friction, which is commonly described by inertial rheologies such as the $\mu(I)$ model \cite{jop2006constitutive}.
 By contrast, restitution governs the dissipation of kinetic energy during elastic particle-to-particle collisions.
 Its effects manifest differently across regimes, contributing to energy loss through collisions in gas-like states and to the attenuation of stress waves and oscillations in solid-like states.
 It is known that the coefficient of restitution $e$ influences the $\mu(I)$ relation.
 This is particularly apparent in frictionless grains, but its effect diminishes for grains with friction \cite{gdr2004dense, da2005rheophysics}.
 In practice, this dependence can be absorbed into the calibration of $\mu(I)$ parameters.

 While micro-inertia has been widely incorporated into continuum descriptions, both within hydrodynamic models, e.g.~\cite{staron2012granular, staron2014continuum}, and elasto-viscoplastic solid formulations, e.g.~\cite{kamrin2010nonlinear, dunatunga2015continuum}, mechanisms for incorporating elastic restitution into the remaining bulk phenomenology, namely, the damping of elastic wave propagation and the physically consistent dissipation during volumetric collisions, have not yet been systematically addressed in continuum mechanics frameworks.
 The challenge of incorporating restitution into a continuum model in this sense is twofold: (i)~\textit{how to relate the coefficient of restitution, which is a microscopic granular property, to a well-defined continuum parameter, for example through the concept of viscosity}, and (ii)~\textit{how to introduce its dissipative effects in a manner that does not artificially add extra damping into the continuum plastic flow behavior}.
+Motivated by these challenges, the present study attempts to formulate a continuum mechanics model that addresses both aspects outlined above.

 The empirical kinematic coefficient of restitution, $e$, was originally proposed by Newton in 1687 \cite{newton1803, cook1986newton}.
 As defined by Newton, the coefficient of restitution, $e$, can be computed for a particle-to-particle collision as: